ARMmbed/passport-mbed-oauth2/README.md

 ## Usage
 #### Configure Strategy
-The Coggle OAuth 2.0 authentication strategy authenticates users by their Coggle login, and OAuth 2.0 tokens.
+The mbed OAuth 2.0 authentication strategy authenticates users by their mbed login, and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

-    var CoggleStrategy = require('passport-mbed-oauth2').OAuth2Strategy;
+    var MbedStrategy = require('passport-mbed-oauth2').OAuth2Strategy;

     passport.use(new MbedStrategy({
         clientID: CLIENT_ID,